 Migration from audience keywords to custom intent audiences

 Audience keywords is being upgraded to custom intent audiences.
 Once this upgrade is complete, you’ll be able to use custom intent audiences to reach consumers throughout their purchase journey.
 You’ll be able to choose from surfaced audience recommendations, search through our catalog of pre-created audiences or define your own audience using keywords, URLs and apps.
-From November on, you will find a self-migration flow within Google Ads to help guide you through the process of migrating your Audience keyword campaigns to custom intent audiences.
-Using the self-migration flow is optional, and all ad groups using audience keywords will eventually be automatically upgraded in March 2019.
+Since December 2018, we provided a self-migration flow within Google Ads to help guide you through the process of migrating your Audience keyword campaigns to custom intent audiences.
+Using the self-migration flow was optional as all ad groups using audience keywords will be automatically upgraded in April 2019.

 Custom intent audiences